jasny/php-functions/README.md

 Validate that an argument has a specific type.

-By default a `TypeError` is thrown in PHP 7 and an [`InvalidArgumentException`](http://php.net/invalidargumentexception) is thrown in PHP 5.
+By default a `TypeError` (PHP 7) is thrown.
 You can specify a class name for any `Throwable` class.
+For PHP 5 you must specify the class name.

 The message may contain a `%s`, which is replaced by the type of `$var`.